drkhodakarami/drkhodakarami.github.io/Register.md

 This sub class does not register anything into the Minecraft's registry system however, it's responsible of adding helper methods related to `datagen`.

+In the use cases provided here, we are addressing the methods with complete class address.
+However, normally you will have different classes handling datagen in themselves.
+In each of these classes you can add `import static jiraiyah.register.Registers.Datagen.*` and by adding this import, you can drop the `Registers.Datagen.` section from all the examples provided for this sub class.

 > ##### ***`registerAllArmor(ItemModelGenerator generator, Item[] items, ArmorMaterial material)`***

 text